speedment/speedment-doc/pages/predicate.md

 ```

 ### contains
-The following example shows a solution where we print out the films that has a title that contains the string "CON":
+The following example prints the films that has a title that contains the string "CON":
 ``` java
     films.stream()
         .filter(Film.TITLE.contains("CON"))